SACRED SYMBOLS AND THEIR MEANINGS

 There really is no such thing as a Peace Pipe.

-The U.S. government sent representatives to The People with an
+When the U.S. government sent representatives to

-understanding that the pipe would allow for peaceful land transactions
+understanding that the pipe would allow for peaceful land transactions.

 When the pipe was presented to the circle and then smoked, it was a